 An elderly widower in Texas is cured of dementia after discovering an enchanted sword in the eye of a tornado.
 Due to this discovery, however, he must fight otherworldly creatures that the sword has summoned.
 Based on the Image comic by Donny Cates and Geoff Shaw.

-Filming is expected to take place in 2023.
+Filming was expected to begin in 2023.

 Genre: Action, Thriller